Shifting CGT Landscape: Are You Prepared?

 Make the smart switch

 Why not consider part exchanging your non-CGT-free coins and bars for CGT-free alternatives?
 This process involves selling your non-CGT-free gold and silver items and using the funds to purchase CGT-free coins such as Gold Britannias, Silver Britannias, or Gold Sovereigns.
 At Atkinsons Bullion, we offer an exclusive part-exchange service that allows you to do just that.
-Plus, when you swap your non-CGT-free items for CGT-free coins, we will give you up to an additional 1% over our website's selling price on selected items.
+Plus, when you part-exchange your non-CGT-free items for CGT-free coins, we will pay you up to 98% off the current spot price.
+This involves selling your non-CGT-free items and using the proceeds to purchase CGT-exempt coins, optimising your portfolio ahead of any possible tax increases.
 This means you could enhance the tax efficiency of your portfolio while also maximising the value.

 Get in touch